 Te Tari Mātai Tukumate, Mātai Hauora Koiora

 The Department undertakes internationally-renowned research in pathology and biomedical science.
-This underpins the teaching of postgraduate research students and undergraduate medical students at the University of Otago, Christchurch campus.
+This underpins our award winning teaching of postgraduate research students and undergraduate medical students at the University of Otago, Christchurch campus.

 PhD, master's and honours opportunities

 We welcome enquiries from enthusiastic and highly-motivated students with medical or biomedical science backgrounds.
 Our PhD, master's and honours programmes provide hands on research experience that will prepare you for a career in research, diagnostics or biotechnology.

 We have seven independent research groups within the department, each with a different biomedical focus:

 - Haematology Research Group

 Members of these research groups are also involved with the following research centres and networks as directors or principal investigators: